-ZATCA Wins An International Award Among The Top 3 Project Management Offices In The World For 2023
+ZATCA Wins an International Award Among The Top 3 Project Management Offices in The World For 2023

-The Global Project Management Summit in Atlanta, Georgia, USA, is organized annually by the Global Project Management Institute.

-RIYADH, SAUDI ARABIA, November 1, 2023 /EINPresswire / -- The Zakat, Tax and Customs Authority , represented by the Project Management Office (PMO), received three awards at the Global Project Management Summit (Global Summit 2023) in Atlanta, Georgia, USA, which is organized annually by the Global Project Management Institute (PMI).
+(MENAFN- JUMMAR PR) Riyadh, 31 October 2023: The Zakat, Tax and Customs Authority, represented by the Project Management Office (PMO), received three awards at the Global Project Management Summit (Global Summit 2023) in Atlanta, Georgia, USA, which is organized annually by the Global Project Management Institute (PMI).

 The first award was given to the Project Management Office of the Authority, which was named one of the top three project management offices in the world for 2023 (World PMO of the Year).
 Based on the value that project management offices offer, the award is given to companies that demonstrate excellence in organizational capabilities for project management.
 A total of sixty-five international organizations competed for the award, highlighting the institutional importance of facilitating the implementation of plans and formulating a vision to augment value and attain a discernible and favourable impact on the performance of the organization.